 How would your life be different if you got rid of your shoulds?
 What would it feel like?

-What are your excuses?
+6) What are my excuses?

 Sometimes we make excuses because we simply don’t want to do something.